 At it’s core WordPress is a blogging platform.
 We believe that your ability to tell your story over time will position you and your business as a trustworthy and attractive resource in your particular niche or industry.

-Today it is estimated that WordPress powers about 25% of all existing web sites.
+Today it is estimated that WordPress powers more nearly 30% of all existing websites.
 Some are large corporate sites, but most are one-person enterprises or home-based businesses.
 The most successful small businesses are posting frequent updates to maintain a “converstion” and build a community of readers, users, and customers.

 Your products and services gain “personality” through blogging.
 It’s how you let your wisdom and know-how shine brightly in a vast global internet universe.
 That attracts more visitors, visitors become subscribers, and subscribers become the market for your products and services.